DiosAkhilleus/akhos-react/README.md

     You can hover over each word to see its morphology, and if you want a particular word to remain visible, simply click on it.

 #### Warning
     If a long phrase is input, expect the phrase to take a while to show up and work properly.
-In order to be able to look at each word individually

 #### Please enjoy, and I hope it's in some way helpful in your quest to learn and read the Classical Languages.
 <br>